 Step 3- Calculate the Overhead Expenses of Production

 Then, verify the company’s overhead expenses throughout a manufacturing cycle.
-This might include property taxes, insurance for the building and equipment, depreciation of manufacturing equipment, power and other utility costs, and other overhead costs.
+This might include property taxes, insurance for the building and equipment, depreciation, utilities, and other costs required to operate production facilities.
+To calculate manufacturing overhead, ensure all indirect expenses and production-related costs are included.

 Step 4- Estimate the Overall Cost of Manufacturing

-In this stage, you need to add up all of the expenses from phases one, two, and three to get the overall production cost.
-The company’s general and administrative expenses are not included in the overall production cost.
+In this stage, you need to add up all of the expenses from phases one, two, and three to get the total manufacturing cost.
+The company’s general and administrative expenses, which are indirect expenses not part of manufacturing processes, are not included in the calculation.
+This ensures you only account for costs directly related to specific products and the production process.

 Direct Manufacturing Cost Vs. Indirect Manufacturing Cost